Last update : 26/1/2023

 Generally, there's not much problems with the X3N, aside from:

 - Pointlessly oversized camera lens that's not even a full circle (but tries to look like one), complete with 2 useless camera sensors, a somewhat useful ultrawide, & an overspecced one (IMO).
-It's likely that you'll only use the last one, since the Gcam Go prebuilt on basically all custom ROMs for the X3N does it.
-As for ANX, I'm not sure, but I don't really want, let alone feel a need to try it out.
+It's likely that you'll only use the overspecced one, depending on which camera app you're using (and whether the ROM supports those cameras - for example, A12 supporting only overspecced main while ≥A13 supports everything).

 - The reality of a dynamic-partitioned device - you can't edit anything in /product, /vendor, & /system by TWRP without mounting them as rw.
-However, this issue has been mostly negated by brigudav's TWRP (which mounts them as rw by default, and also provides a script to remount them as rw just in case).
+However, this issue has been mostly negated by brigudav's TWRP (which mounts them as rw by default & also provides a script to remount them as rw just in case).

 - Random hard-bricking due to shitty QC allowing defective X3s to be released.

-- The existence of the X3P that makes it nothing more than the X3P's "spare" parts (except for the motherboard, that would be a downgrade).
+- The existence of the X3P that makes it nothing more than the X3P's "spare" parts (except for the camera & motherboard, the former's incompatible & the latter would be a downgrade).

 - Xiaomi's firmware is averse to some background tasks, such as music listening (it prevents headset commands from being recognized if the device does not play music for some time).
-This flaw persists even in custom ROMs.
+This flaw persists even in custom ROMs... except for /e/ A12 (not sure on A13 but fuck that).

 As for avoidable problems, we got :